 Part of federal gift tax due to net increase in value.
 Figure the part of the federal gift tax paid that is due to the net increase in value of the home by multiplying the total federal gift tax paid by a fraction.
 The numerator of the fraction is the net increase in the value of the home, and the denominator is the value of the home for gift tax purposes after reduction by any annual exclusion and marital or charitable deduction that applies to the gift.
 The net increase in the value of the home is its fair market value minus the donor's adjusted basis immediately before the gift.

-Home received as inheritance.
-If you inherited your home, your basis is its fair market value on the date of the decedent's death or the later alternate valuation date if that date was chosen by the personal representative for the estate.
-If an estate tax return was filed, the value listed for the property generally is your basis.
-If a federal estate tax return did not have to be filed, your basis in the home is the same as its appraised value at the date of death for purposes of state inheritance or transmission taxes.
+Home received as inheritance before 2010.
+If you inherited your home from a decedent who died before 2010, your basis is the fair market value of the property on the date of the decedent's death (or the later alternate valuation date chosen by the personal representative of the estate).
+If an estate tax return was filed, the value of the listed property generally is your basis.
+If a federal estate tax return did not have to be filed, your basis in the home is the same as its appraised value at the date of death, for purposes of state inheritance or transmission taxes.

 Surviving spouse.
 If you are a surviving spouse and you owned your home jointly, your basis in the home will change.
-The new basis for the half interest that your spouse owned will be one-half of the fair market value on the date of death (or alternate valuation date).
+The new basis for the half interest your spouse owned will be one-half of the fair market value on the date of death (or alternate valuation date).
 The basis in your half will remain one-half of the adjusted basis determined previously.
 Your new basis in the home is the total of these two amounts.